yt-project/yt/doc/source/visualizing/callbacks.rst

 Extending annotations methods
 -----------------------------

-New ``annotate_`` methods can be added to plot object at runtime (i.e., without modifying yt's source code) by subclassing the base ``PlotCallback`` class.
+New ``annotate_`` methods can be added to plot objects at runtime (i.e., without modifying yt's source code) by subclassing the base ``PlotCallback`` class.
-This is the recommended way to add custom and unique annotations to yt plots.
+This is the recommended way to add custom and unique annotations to yt plots, as it can be done through local plugins, individual scripts, or even external packages.

 Here's a minimal example: